My Square Sell / Auction Reference Guides About Us Contact Us

-This page explains what fees are involved with UniSquare as well as additional fees related to PayPal or Google Checkout.
+This page explains what fees are involved with UniSquare as well as additional fees related to PayPal.
 In addition, we provided some calculators at the bottom to calculate fees, savings and profits vs eBay with the auctions and fixed price listing formats.

-First thing to know about UniSquare is there are no listing fees!
+First thing to know about UniSquare is there are no listing fees, no commission fees and no final value seller fees!
+It's 100% free!
+You may be asking how this is possible, how does UniSquare make it's money?
+The truth is, we make our money solely through 3rd-party advertisements throughout the site.
+This makes it possible for buyers and sellers to use the site for free with no fees!
 This means you can list an unlimited number of items for free, whether they are items up for auction or in a fixed price format.
 In addition, you can set up your own online storefront with custom categories and list unlimited items for free as well.
-The only fee we will ever charge is a flat 2.00% final value fee.
-This means we will only make money when you do.
-This fee also does not apply to shipping or tax expenses!.
-Note: This does not include 3rd party PayPal or Google Checkout fees for using these payment methods.
+Note: This does not include 3rd party PayPal fees for using these payment methods.

 PayPal Fees

-When you use PayPal as a payment method, they will charge a 2.90% final value fee on the grand total payment amount (including shipping and taxes).
-In addition, PayPal charges a fixed $0.30 on all payments by default.
+When you use PayPal as a payment method, they will charge a 3.49% final value fee on the grand total payment amount (including shipping and taxes).
+In addition, PayPal charges a fixed $0.49 on all payments by default.
+If you are interested in setting up an account at PayPal, please visit paypal.com.

-Note: For both PayPal and Google Checkout, their fees can be discounted depending on the volume of sales you perform through them.
-They both follow the same model:
+Note: For PayPal, their fees can be discounted depending on the volume of sales you perform through them.
+Additional details and discounts can be found on their hopmages.
+They both follow the same discount model:

 Absolute Total Fees at UniSquare

-If a sale is completed using Check, Money Order or Payment on Local Pickup, then the absolute total fee for the entire sale is a 2.00% UniSquare final value fee.
-On the other hand, if you sold an item using PayPal or Google Checkout payment methods, you need to add the 2.00% UniSquare fee plus the PayPal or Google Checkout fee.
-Meaning: the absolute total fees for everything including PayPal or Google Checkout turns out being 4.900% + $0.30.
+If a sale is completed using Check, Money Order or Payment on Local Pickup, then the absolute total fee for the entire sale is $0.00.
+On the other hand, if you sold an item using PayPal, you need to add the PayPal fee.
+Meaning: the absolute total fees for everything including PayPal turns out being 3.49% + $0.49.
 So the amount of profit you make depends on your payment methods.
-Although, PayPal and Google Checkout can be much safer to use.
+Although, PayPal can be much safer to use.

-One of our goals was to limit the total amount of fees to under 5.00% because PayPal and Google Checkout is going to actually take more money in fees on each sale than UniSquare does!
+One of our goals was to limit the total amount of fees to under 3.00% because PayPal is going to actually take more money in fees on each sale than UniSquare does, since we charge no fees!

 Comparing eBay Fees